-The deadline for the submission of the abstracts/ideas of the above is September 30th, 2017.
+The deadline for the Final Submission of the abstracts/ideas of the above is September 30th 5th November, 2017.
 So hurry up and write to gaysifamily[at]gmail[dot]com.

 The human journey has always been marked by our quest to understand love, and imbibe its essence in our lives.
 Someone once rightly said that you haven’t truly lived if you haven’t loved.
 But what happens if the love is same-sex love?
 What if it is forbidden where you live?
 It becomes a tremendous danger…